janyan33/qmee_bedbugs/README.md

 *I'm (JY) hoping to write an Rscript that will automate the process of extracting interactions from the observation file to create the mating and mounting matrices but haven't found the spare time to do this yet
 JD: THis could be a good thing to do on Thursday I hope.
-JY: Started doing this; got some feedback from JD on Thursday
+JY: Started doing this (data_cleaning.R); got some feedback from JD on Thursday for how to best finish this